-Under United States control the fort was used as a military prison to incarcerate members of Native American tribes, including the famous Seminole warrior Osceola, during the Second Seminole War.
-Other members of western tribes, including Geronimo's band of Chiricahua Apache to include his then wife Ih-Tedda were held at the fort.
-Geronimo's daughter, that was born in the fort, was named Marion by the US Soldiers in honor of the fort.
-As an adult and not wanting to be associated with the repression represented by the fort, she changed her name to Lenna.
-The Native American art form known as "Ledger Art" had its origins at the fort during the imprisonment of members of the Plains tribes, such as Howling Wolf of the southern Cheyenne.^{[49] [50]}
+Under United States control the fort was used as a military prison to incarcerate members of Native American tribes, including the famous Seminole warrior Osceola during the Second Seminole War.
+Other members of western tribes, including Geronimo's band of Chiricahua Apache, including his then wife Ih-Tedda were held at the fort.
+Geronimo's daughter was born in the fort and named Marion by the US Soldiers in honor of the fort.
+As an adult, and not wanting to be associated with the repression represented by the fort, she changed her name to Lenna.
+The Native American art form known as "Ledger Art" had its origins at the fort during the imprisonment of members of the Plains tribes, such as Howling Wolf of the southern Cheyenne.
+[47]

-The fort was declared a National Monument on October 15, 1924 by President Calvin Coolidge, and after 251 years of continuous military possession, was deactivated in 1933.
-The 20.48-acre site was subsequently turned over to the United States National Park Service.
-In 1942 the original name, Castillo de San Marcos, was restored by an Act of Congress.^[51]
+The fort was declared a National Monument on October 15, 1924 by President Calvin Coolidge.
+After 251 years of continuous military possession the fort was deactivated in 1933 and turned over to the United States National Park Service that same year.
+In 1942 the original name, Castillo de San Marcos, was restored by an Act of Congress.[48]